 I remember one particular conversation between Josef and a potential customer.
 She loved the painting but worried that the painting and frame didn’t match the color pallet in her home.
 She was reluctant to make the purchase.
 Josef went to his car and brought back his paint box with tubes of oil colors.
 I found a piece of cardboard as he requested.
 He painted three different strips of colors on the cardboard and closed the sale by telling the lady, “Buy this painting I see you are very fond of it and hire a painter to paint the room in one of these colors and choose another for the woodwork and molding”.
 She was very happy with her purchase and received a considerable amount of attention from the crowd and the artist.

 Without effort, charisma flowed from Josef.
-He always wore a neutral tone sport jacket with baggy pants and a colorful tie or scarf.
+He always wore a neutral tone sports jacket with baggy pants and a colorful tie or scarf.
 His partially trimmed mustache had gray and white hairs that extended over his upper lip.
 He wore a black beret cocked to one side to accentuate his presence as an artist.
-He talked with a European accent and discussed his paintings with a reference to classical art, literature, history, politics or the scene itself, such as a café in Paris, a New York City sidewalk or the countryside in the fall at Lake Carmel, New York.
+He talked with a European accent and discussed his paintings concerning classical art, literature, history, politics or the scene itself, such as a café in Paris, a New York City sidewalk or the countryside in the fall at Lake Carmel, New York.

-Josef’s appearance and his actions were all part of his extraordinary mystique complemented by his diplomatic behavior.
+Josef’s appearance and his actions were all part of his extraordinary mystique complemented by his polite and diplomatic behavior.
 People were drawn to him and wanted to shake his hand and talk to him.
-For special customers, he would sign the back of the painting purchased with a special note unique to the customer.
+For select customers, he would sign the back of the painting purchased with a particular note unique to the customer.
 This was a valuable bonus for them.
 I was amazed to hear prices up to fifty thousand dollars being discussed and checks written on the spot.
 Josef Foshko was a colorful and impressive person.
 He was cognizant that he was the brand and knew how to leverage it.
-Many years later, I came to recognize his true natural ability as a marketing expert and salesman.
+Many years later, I came to recognize his pure natural ability as a marketing expert and salesman.

 I remember one lesson about transferring a charcoal sketch to a large canvas.
 The techniques taught were the very same used by Michelangelo to transfer his drawings to the ceiling of the Sistine Chapel.
 Another lesson taught how to prepare a raw canvas by painting it with a white foundation which contained a mixture of different powders and chemicals from an old recipe written in Italian.
 According to Josef, this recipe was developed by Benvenuto Cellini in Italy in the 1500’s.
 Josef always interjected some extraordinary fact that kept me interested and excited.

 Josef lectured me countless times that art is about becoming.
 It’s about approaching the ideal in your mind.
-Josef was well read with Plato’s philosophy and liked to discuss the concept of form and change.
+Josef was well-read with Plato’s philosophy and liked to discuss the concept of form and change.
 I would ask “becoming what?”
 He would respond with “becoming you“.
-It’s about your journey of discovery and experimentation over time to refine your work, to grow and develop your own style and techniques to create the work that will satisfy you first and others secondly.
+It’s about your journey of discovery and experimentation over time to refine your work, to grow and develop your style and techniques to create the work that will satisfy you first and others secondly.
 It is always with the understanding that complete perfection is unattainable but approachable.”
-It was very profound for a boy to fully understand.
+It was very profound for a boy to understand fully.

 My memories of him are precious experiences.
 I remember working, learning and having philosophical rap sessions with him.
 He was smart, fun-loving and an excellent artist and chef.
 We had a lot of fun arguing about whether TV wrestling was fake or not.
 At end-of-day when the sunlight was fading, I would listen to his stories.
 They always carried me to another time and place which I continue to treasure today.
 Although I have forgotten much, but writing this article, I was able to relive some of those happy moments.